MabLab-Dev/UE5_Plugin-CompassKit/README.md

 ## Notes

 - The markers are added/removed for a specific player hence are managed by a local player subsystem
-- The subsystem uses tick to continuously update marker positions, but tick is only active while markers are being tracked and navigation widgets are subscribed.
+- The subsystem uses tick to continuously update marker positions, but tick is only active if a navigation widget is subscribed and there are markers to be tracked.
 - CompassKit is designed to encourage custom navigation widget implementations.

 ## Installation